Grenfell Tower. Memorial Site towards Human Dignity

 From Pig Farming to Carnival

-Originally the entire area covering contemporary Notting Dale and North Kensington was once marked by abyssal levels of poverty, subject to much debate by reformers of the 19th and 20th centuries, It was here, where bricks that built London were made out of the local soil.
-It was here, where once stinking pig farms stood, and where traveller communities stopped, or washer women cleansed and pressed clothes for the wealthy communities of South Kensington.
+Originally the entire area covering contemporary Notting Dale and North Kensington was once marked by abyssal levels of poverty, subject to much debate by reformers of the 19th and 20th centuries.
+It was here, where bricks that built London were formed out of the local soil.
+It was here, where once stinking pig farms stood, and where traveller communities stopped, or washer women cleansed and pressed clothes for the wealthier communities of South Kensington.
 It was and is also here where people of all origins later grew together.
-Already from the start, there were conflicts between the poor inhabitants of the area and the aristocracy.
-For example, when the entrepreneur John Whyte constructed in 1837 a horse course across the area, the community resisted, causing the race course to close four years later.
+From the start there were conflicts between the poor inhabitants of the area and the aristocracy.
+For example, when in 1837, the entrepreneur John Whyte constructed a horse racing course across the area, the community resisted, causing the race course to close four years later.
 But the sale of Whyte’s land led to the construction of the very first solid houses in the area.
-Due to the stench and hygienic conditions, however, no wealthy families desired to move here.
+However, due to the stench of the pig farms and the hygienic conditions, no better standing families desired to move here.
 Over many years, English, Irish and Irish travellers, Germans, Jews from Poland, refugees from Spain and Portugal, Italians, immigrants from the Caribbean, Moroccans, Eritreans, Ethiopians, West Africans, Sudanese, Somalis and Eastern Europeans became residents here instead.

 Photo: Snapshot of Francis Pepe in workshop